openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

           Gnome desktop.
 Another member of the TCT reported putting MS3 on a laptop and not having any problems.
 It seems that putting the 3.0-series of kernels on 12.1 has not caused any new problems other than the difficulty with 3.0-rc6 that delayed MS3.
-This matches my testing of the mainline kernels.Â
+This matches my testing of the mainline kernels.

 Our second agenda item concerned our upcoming Open Bugs Day to be held on August 21,
           2011 from 0:00 to 23:59 UTC.
 This date is 10 days after the scheduled release of 12.1 MS4.